Measuring the joint spectral mode of photon pairs using intensity interferometry

 We perform a proof-of-principle demonstration of this technique.
 In addition to the unchirped pump, we couple a seed beam into the SPDC source whose polarization is aligned with the herald mode.
 The seed beam is produced by an attenuated continuous-wave laser (1560 nm, 192 THz).
-We combine the stimulated signal with the reference pulse on a beam splitter and measure $\braket{\hat{G}(\omega_1,\omega_2)}$ by recording two-fold coincidences.
+We combine the stimulated signal with the reference pulse on a BS and measure $\braket{\hat{G}(\omega_1,\omega_2)}$ by recording two-fold coincidences.
 The result is shown in Fig.~\ref{fig:example_specs}(b).
 The fringe visibility is reduced compared to the heralded measurement [Fig.~\ref{fig:example_specs}(a)] due to increased intensity fluctuations of the signal.
 The benefit is that $\braket{\hat{G}(\omega_1,\omega_2)}$ can be measured much more quickly.
 Using approximately $10^6$ photons per second in both the reference and signal (i.e. 0.01 photons per pulse), we obtain $10^4$ two-fold coincidences per second.
 This rate was limited by the dead time and dynamic range of the single photon detectors.
 One could in principle measure $\braket{\hat{G}(\omega_1,\omega_2)}$ even more quickly by measuring shot-by-shot correlations between two spectrometers employing regular photodetectors.

 For the sake of demonstration, we also measure $\braket{\hat{G}(\omega_1,\omega_2)}$ when there is thermal noise in the signal by turning off the seed beam and recording two-fold coincidences.
 This last measurement ignores the herald photon and hence the signal has super-Poissonian photon statistics which further reduces the fringe visibility [Fig.~\ref{fig:example_specs}(c)].
 We determine the spectral modes in the heralded, seeded, and unseeded cases using the Fourier filtering procedure [Fig.~\ref{fig:example_specs}(d)-(f)].
-They appear very similar which demonstrates that our measurement technique is insensitive to the fringe visibility due to the Fourier filtering.
+The three spectral modes have an average pairwise fidelity $\left|\int d\omega \psi_1(\omega)\psi_2^*(\omega)\right|$ of 0.991(4) which demonstrates that our measurement is insensitive to the fringe visibility due to the Fourier filtering.